smeks/gameideas/SoftwareConsultantInc.md

 ### win scenario
 	app creates new entry in database in the employees table when text is entered into text field and button is pressed.

+## Puzzle #3 Saved Shopping Cart Checkout

+Create an app that takes a users shopping cart information, totals the item prices, send total for payment processing and creates a purchased record for the shopping cart items.

+### available components to use
+	1. Database
+	2. Server
+	3. Sum
+	4. Payment
+	5. App
+	6. Data
+	7. Button

+### steps to win
+	1. create "Sum" component in "Server"
+	2. create "Payment" component in "Server"
+	3. connect existing "ShoppingCartData" component under "App" to "Server" (creates "AppPay" & "ServerPay" server components)
+	4. connect app button to "AppPay"
+	5. connect "ItemPrice" in "ServerPay" to "Sum" in server (creates "SummedItemPrice" under "Sum")
+	6. connect "SummedItemPrice" to "Payment" (creates "PaymentSuccess" and "PaymentFailure" data components)
+	7. connect "ShippingCartID" under "ShoppingCartData" to "PaymentSuccess" and "PaymentFail" data component (combines data)
+	8. connect "PaymentSuccess" to "Purchase" table in database
+	9. connect "PaymentFail" to "PurchaseError" table in database

+### win scenario
+	app sends ShoppingCartData to server and item total is summed and sent for payment.  successful payment is logged as a purchase.  failed payment is logged as a purchase error.